docker/docs/compose/rails.md

 If you are running Docker on Mac or Windows, you should already have ownership of all files, including those generated by `rails new`.

-Now that you’ve got a new Gemfile, you need to build the image again.
-(This, and changes to the `Gemfile` or the Dockerfile, should be the only times you’ll need to rebuild.)
+Now that you’ve got a new `Gemfile` and `package.json`, you need to build the image again.
+(This, and changes to the `Gemfile`, `package.json`, or the Dockerfile, should be the only times you’ll need to rebuild.)

     docker-compose build